patheticGeek/torrent-aio-bot/Readme.md

 ## TODO after deploy

-### To disable web client

-Set an enviorment variable with key DISALLOW_WEB and set it to "true"

 ### To get torrent download working:

 Set a variable with key "SITE" and value is the link of your site. eg. "https://\<project name>.herokuapp.com".
 This is important to keep bot alive or server will stop after 30 min of inactivity.